 Buried a thousand feet beneath Ohio, the ten trillion dollar, UN-constructed SuperBunker can shelter a million members of the global elite indefinitely, with all the comforts of the surface including simulated blue skies, boutique shopping, and three golf courses.
 The President of the United States, Arman “Our Man” Manfred, regains consciousness in one of the bunker’s six hospitals.
 Surrounded by his trusted advisors and his official hagiographer, his office becomes ensnared in the Machiavellian underworld of SuperBunker geo-politics.
 The situation worsens when the president’s Russian and Chinese counterparts execute Protocol 4, sealing the blast doors and severing all contact with the surface, relegating the world’s leaders to governing a mere computer simulation of the world above.
 An attempt to blackmail the POTUS with a salacious video taken by his own security agency forces President Manfred into seclusion.
 With his office infiltrated by a traitor and hobbled by incompetence, he attempts one final ‘Hail Mary’ that might just save the office of the president… even if it destroys the world in the process.

-Faucett, the POTUS’s Brown House butler, had been promoted to administrative assistant.
+Faucett, the POTUS’s Brown House butler, had recently been promoted to administrative assistant.
 He poked his head into the room.
 “Sir…”

-The president stopped squawking.
+The president stopped rocking.
 “Yes?”

 “There’s still no answer from the president of China.”